One-shot Multiple Access Channel Simulation: Notation

+where $\norm{M}_\infty$ of an operator $M$ is the largest singular value or the largest magnitude of eigenvalue (if $M$ is Hermitian) of the operator $M$ and is also known as the operator norm or Schatten $\infty$-norm. \end{definition}

 \begin{definition}[Channel smoothed $\max$-mutual information] Let $p_{Y|X}$ denote a channel with input $X$ and output $Y$.
 Let $X \sim p_X$ be a given input.
-Then for any given $\epsilon >0$: The $\epsilon$-smoothed max-mutual information of the channel $p_{Y|X}$ is defined as \cite{Berta_rej_sampling}:
+Then for any given $\epsilon >0$, the $\epsilon$-smoothed $\max$-mutual information of the channel $p_{Y|X}$ is defined as \cite{Berta_rej_sampling}: